Use Case

 Digitizing and organizing the chemical composition, formulations, properties, and performance parameters of the various components into a unified Materials Knowledge Center.

-The Visual Analyzer
+Visual Analyzer

 The Visual Analyzer multi-dimensional cross-correlation analysis allows a smart selection of a set of materials with the best formulation performance.